Wiley Rutledge: Personal life and death

 Rutledge and his wife Annabel had three children: a son, Neal, and two daughters, Mary Lou and Jean Ann.
 Raised a Southern Baptist, Rutledge later became a Christian humanist; his religious views resembled those of Unitarianism.
 He was universally regarded as a pleasant and friendly man who genuinely cared about everyone with whom he interacted.

 Rutledge's perfectionism and penchant for hard work drove him to the point of exhaustion by the summer of 1949, and his friends and family expressed worry about his health.
 On August 27, while in Ogunquit, Maine, he experienced a hemorrhagic stroke and was hospitalized in nearby York Harbor.
 The fifty-five-year-old justice drifted in and out of consciousness and, on September 10, died.
 President Harry S. Truman, writing to Rutledge's wife Annabel, stated that a "tower of strength has been lost to our national life"; Chief Justice Fred M. Vinson praised the justice as "true to his ideals and, in all, a great American".
-Rutledge's funeral service, conducted by A. Powell Davies, was held at All Souls' Unitarian Church on September 14.
+Rutledge's funeral service, conducted by A. Powell Davies, was held at All Souls' Unitarian Church in Washington, D.C. on September 14.
 A headstone in Rutledge's memory was placed at Mountain View Cemetery in Boulder, Colorado, but the grave is empty: as of 2008, his physical remains are held at Cedar Hill Cemetery in Suitland, Maryland, pending further instructions from his family.
 Rutledge's death was almost simultaneous with that of Murphy; Truman's appointments of Sherman Minton and Tom C. Clark, respectively, to replace them led to a considerably more conservative Court.